nateemma/strategies/README.md

 I am having a lot of problems pushing to github.
 It might be related to all of the models...

+2023/6/27: Tuned DWT_predict a little.
+Updates to support tensorflow 2.12

 2023/6/26: Added new type of strat - DWT_Predict.py
 <br>This strategy uses a DWT transform and saves the DWT coefficients for each time step.
 It then uses a regression
 algorithm to learn the relationship between thiose coefficiwnts and the futuire price.
 The trained regression algorithm